joshuaRC02/Study-Help/README.txt

 WINDOWS:
 Open the terminal in the folder with README.txt:
-1. go to whichever folder has the README.txt
+1. have the folder open that has the README.txt
 2. press 'shift + right click' anyhwere
 3. select "Open PowerShell window here"